lukeist/wizmage.f/README.md

 1. **Front-end**:

-- React: A JavaScript library used for building user interfaces, React is used in the Skizzenhaus frontend to create and manage the app's UI components and their states.
+- React: A JavaScript library used for building user interfaces, React is used in the Wizmage frontend to create and manage the app's UI components and their states.
 - Tailwind CSS: a utility-first CSS framework used to style the UI
 - React Router: a package that enables client-side routing in React applications, allowing for easy navigation between pages without needing to refresh the entire page.